hmrc/play-language/README.md

     configuration.getBoolean("microservice.services.features.welsh-translation").getOrElse(true)
 ```

-To show the language toggles, place this in your Twirl templates (typically inside the `@mainContentHeader` section in `govuk_wrapper.scala.html`)
+To show the uk.gov.uk.gov.hmrc.play.language toggles, place this in your Twirl templates (typically inside the `@mainContentHeader` section in `govuk_wrapper.scala.html`)

 ``` scala
     @if(appConfig.languageTranslationEnabled) {